csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 A generalization of this strategy is to have a precondition for execution of each task in the workflow, so that all possible tasks in a workflow and their dependencies are known in advance, but only those tasks whose preconditions are satisfied are executed.
 The preconditions can be defined through dependencies such as the following:

-• **Execution states** of other tasks—for example, “task _ti_ cannot start until task _tj_ has ended,” or “task _ti_ must abort if task _tj_ has committed.”
+- **Execution states** of other tasks—for example, “task _ti_ cannot start until task _tj_ has ended,” or “task _ti_ must abort if task _tj_ has committed.”

-• **Output values** of other tasks—for example, “task _ti_ can start if task _tj_ re- turns a value greater than 25,” or “the manager-approval task can start if the secretary-approval task returns a value of OK.”
+- **Output values** of other tasks—for example, “task _ti_ can start if task _tj_ re- turns a value greater than 25,” or “the manager-approval task can start if the secretary-approval task returns a value of OK.”

-• **External variables** modified by external events—for example, “task _ti_ cannot be started before 9 A.M.,” or “task _ti_ must be started within 24 hours of the completion of task _tj_ .”
+- **External variables** modified by external events—for example, “task _ti_ cannot be started before 9 A.M.,” or “task _ti_ must be started within 24 hours of the completion of task _tj_ .”

-**26.2 Transactional Workflows 1099**

 We can combine the dependencies by the regular logical connectors (**or**, **and**, **not**) to form complex scheduling preconditions.

 An example of dynamic scheduling of tasks is an electronic-mail routing system.
 The next task to be scheduled for a given mail message depends on what the destination address of the message is, and on which intermediate routers are functioning.

-**26.2.2 Failure-Atomicity Requirements of a Workflow**
+### 26.2.2 Failure-Atomicity Requirements of a Workflow

 The workflow designer may specify the **failure-atomicity** requirements of a work- flow according to the semantics of the workflow.
 The traditional notion of failure atomicity would require that a failure of any task result in the failure of the work- flow.
 However, a workflow can, in many cases, survive the failure of one of its tasks—for example, by executing a functionally equivalent task at another site.
 Therefore, we should allow the designer to define failure-atomicity requirements of a workflow.
 The system must guarantee that every execution of a workflow will terminate in a state that satisfies the failure-atomicity requirements defined by the designer.
 We call those states **acceptable termination states** of a work- flow.
 All other execution states of a workflow constitute a set of **nonacceptable termination states**, in which the failure-atomicity requirements may be violated.